rubensa/docker-ubuntu-dev/README.md

 	-v $(pwd):/home/developer/work \
 	-w /home/developer/work \
 	-u $(id -u $USERNAME):$(id -g $USERNAME) \
+	--group-add shared \
 	rubensa/ubuntu-dev
 ```

-This way, any file created in the container initial working directory is written and owned by current host user in the launch directory.
+This way, any file created in the container initial working directory is written and owned by current host user:group launching the container
+(and the internal "shared" group is added to keep access to shared "/shared" folder -usefull to install shared software with "shared" group permissions-).